juekr/remote-friendship-lamp/README.md

 - I already had webspace that I could use for this project and felt comfortable solving everything in PHP – but basiucally any technique that opens up a listening connection via the internet should work.
 You could maybe even use a VPN and let the lamps directly talk to each other!
 - I wanted to be able to change colors, even after shipping the lamp – in my setup I just have to change the color variables in the PHP code.
 But, of course, you also could "hard wire" the colors right into the lamps if you prefer.
 - Using the text files to save the status(es) enables me to use the files meta information to decide if time's up  – that proved to work quite reliably.
+– I also use a text file to determine which lamp is in a pair with which other lamp.
 - Yes, there is a little delay of < 60 seconds in which the colors could be not in sync (see video).
 But I guess that's okay.
 You can lower the `interval` in the C++ code to reduce this delay resulting in more calls to the webservice.

 ## Hardware